spread-ai/docs-appsmith-fork/docs/reference/widgets/rating.md

 The methods provided by the widget allow users to dynamically update and manipulate its properties, facilitating the creation of dynamic and interactive applications without the need for manual property modifications.

 These methods are asynchronous and return a [Promise](/writing-code-in-studio/using-js-promises.md).
-You can use the `.then()` block to ensure execution and sequencing of subsequent lines of code in Appsmith.
+You can use the `.then()` block to ensure execution and sequencing of subsequent lines of code in Studio.

 #### setVisibility (param: boolean): Promise